Sign up for email news and updates about BART's Earthquake Safety Program.

 Program Purpose and Benefits

-Because of the likelihood BART will be subject to a major earthquake, and to safeguard the public's significant investment in the system, BART has initiated the Earthquake Safety Program.
-The program will upgrade vulnerable portions of the original BART system with the highest traffic not only to improve life safety but also to ensure the return to operation shortly after a major earthquake.
-The upgrades will be accomplished by using the latest seismic standards to improve the structural integrity of BART facilities.
+Because of the likelihood BART will be subject to a major earthquake, and to safeguard the public's significant investment in the system, BART initiated the Earthquake Safety Program.
+The program upgraded vulnerable portions of the original BART system to ensure safety for the public and BART employees.
+Portions of the original system with the highest traffic were upgraded not only for life safety but also to ensure that they can return to operation shortly after a major earthquake.
+The upgrades were accomplished using the latest seismic standards to improve the structural integrity of BART facilities.

 Vulnerability Study